 This thought would certainly stir most of them to meditate on spiritual realities, to listen actively to what God is saying to them.
 They would forget their own desires, their human affairs, and give themselves over entirely to God’s will and his choice.
 They would cry out with all their heart: Lord, I am here!
 What do you want me to do?Send me anywhere you like – even to India.

 This excerpt from St. Francis Xavier’s letter to St. Ignatius of Loyola (E Vita Francisci Xaverii, auctore H. Tursellini, Romae, 1956, Lib.
 4, epist.
-4 et 5 ) is used in the Roman Office of Readings for the liturgical memorial of St. Francis Xavier on December 3.
+4 et 5 ) speaks of the duty & mission to evangelize.
+It is used in the Roman Office of Readings for the liturgical memorial of St. Francis Xavier on December 3.
+Francis Xavier, a Jesuit, is the patron saint of foreign missions.